LiamLlamazares/math_blog/_posts/2022-05-26-Malliavin-Calculus-1.md

 This is the first post of many to come on this blog, thanks for joining!
 This is also the first in a series on Malliavin calculus.
-This chain is based on the book by Oksendal and Nunno [1](https://link.springer.com/book/10.1007/978-3-540-78572-9).
+This chain is based on the book by Oksendal and Nunno [1](https://link.springer.com/book/10.1007/978-3-540-78572-9), and inspired by a reading group on the topic.

-# Wiener Itô chaos expansion

-, and inspired by a reading group on the topic.

-## Three line summary
+# Three line summary

 -   Square integrable deterministic functions of multiple variables can be repeatedly Itô integrated to get a square integrable random